andrewjk/Watsonia.Data/README.md

 TODO: Very much need a diagram here

-Each proxy object class implements the interface Watsonia.Data.IDynamicProxy which further implements the INotifyPropertyChanging, INotifyPropertyChanged and IDataErrorInfo interfaces.
+Each proxy object class implements the interface Watsonia.Data.IDynamicProxy which further implements the INotifyPropertyChanging and INotifyPropertyChanged interfaces.
 In this way an entity class can be used for databinding without having to write the tedious implementations of these interfaces.

 TODO: Other stuff it implements e.g. equality